HaroldPetersInskipp/node-dualshock-controller/README.md

     browsing the example flows provided by installed nodes.

 After pasting the contents of `flow.json` click the `Import` button and click `Deploy` to deploy the flow.

+This example may save you some time starting a project, but doesn't do much else yet.

 ## Using the DualShock library